Revive dull or pigmented skin for sunny season with the 9 best Vitamin C serums on the market

 RRP: £31.99 Vitamin C: 12% Key ingredients: Salicylic acid, hyaluronic acid, Vitamin E

-This packs a very respectable amount of skincare activity into a modest price tag.
-Oil-clearing salicylic acid gets to work quickly, hydrators hyaluronic acid and glycerin provide an instant plumping effect, while antioxidant Vitamins C and E are more of a long game.
-That makes this a nice cocktail for oily skin types as those instant effects offer all the motivation you need to achieve your long-term goals.
+This packs a very respectable amount of skincare activity into a modest price tag - and unusually for Vit C is particularly well suited to combination or oily skin types.
+Oil-clearing salicylic acid helps clear pores, hydrators hyaluronic acid and glycerin provide an instant plumping effect, while antioxidant Vitamins C and E are more of a long game.
 It’s thicker than most other products on this list, more of a velvety gel than the thin fluid you might expect from a Vitamin C serum.
-This does make it easier and in many ways more pleasant to massage in.
-Unusually at this price, the 12% Vitamin C included is ultra-stable L-ascorbic acid, kept more so by the tinted pipette packaging.
-It does start to oxidise after a few weeks of use so you will notice the formula taking on an orangey hue, but this is the case for almost all Vit C serums - usually costing three times what this does - so we can't grumble.
+This does make it easier and, in many ways, more pleasant to massage in.
+Unusually at this price, the 12% Vitamin C included is ultra-stable L-ascorbic acid, kept in peak condition by the tinted pipette packaging.
+It does start to oxidise after a few weeks of use, so you will notice the formula taking on an orangey hue, but this is the case for almost all Vit C serums - usually costing three times what this does - so we can't grumble.

 Buy if: You want a formula with pore-clearing salicylic acid, at an affordable price